sreyans01/Imgur/README.md

 # Imgur

 Application that searches for the top images of the week from the Imgur gallery and displays them in a list.
 Development done using MVVM Clean architecture pattern.
+Api used - https://api.imgur.com/3/gallery/top/week

 ## Features
 - Search top images of the week